Step 1) Verify & Secure Your LLC Brand Name

 It also, “defines each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.” It may be optional, but it shouldn’t be in our opinion.

-To get started, consider checking out this savvy Operating Agreement Tool which you can customize yourself for your specific circumstances.
+To get started, consider checking out an online Operating Agreement template which you can customize yourself for your specific circumstances.

 To get started yourself bookmark the Nashville district office of the Small Business Administration, and the state's Business Enterprise Resources page because they’re going to be go-to sources.
 If you need help with this step, consider professional Business License Research packages that handle the legwork.